Superklok/JavaScriptStrings/JavaScriptReverseWordsInAStringIII.md

 ## Explanation:

-I've created a function expression, using ES6 syntax, that is defined by an anonymous function that accepts `s` as a string of words.
+I've written a function expression, using ES6 syntax, that is defined by an anonymous function that accepts `s` as a string of words.
 <br/>

 Within the anonymous function, the string `s` is split into an array of string words everywhere there is a space `' '` by using the string prototype `split` method.